54skyxenon/Food-Tracker/README.md

 TODO:

-1. Label information in details screen
+1. Finish 2d on your Explore Task
-2. Add mathematical calculations to satisfy College Board's requirements
+2. Create video
-3. Finish 2d on your Explore Task
+3. Answer written questions
 4. Refactor code and make the UI look nice if time permits